evkx/evkx.github.io/content/models/tesla/cybertruck/Cybertruck_AWD/_index.md

 ## User interface and control

 The Tesla Cybertruck AWD has a single screen.
 The dashboard’s center has a single [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) for car information and infotainment.
 The touch screen on the dashboard's center  is 18.5 inches large .
+For the rear seat passengers there are a infotainment screen in the second row center console
 The model is not available with head-up display.